ebolat/emre.me/_posts/2019-07-26-binary-tree.md

         self.left = new_node
 ```

 When there is no left child, all we need to do is simply create a left child with creating a new node.
-In the second case, wehre there is already an existing left child, we are inserting as new node and pushing existing child node one level down in the tree.
+In the second case, where there is already an existing left child, we are inserting as new node and pushing existing child node one level down in the tree.

 ### insert_right function ###